 - Peterborough

 Examines classic issues in the anthropology of food.
 We focus on etiquette of food consumption, food and sex, food and religion and morality, food exchange and preparation, vegetarianism and meat eating, and cannibalism.
-Prerequisite: ANTH 2001H (or 2000Y) or permission of instructor.
+Prerequisite: ANTH 2001H or permission of instructor.

 Cross-listed: ANTH-3820H